evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

  The [WLTP range](../../../../guides/understandingrange/wltp) is 600 km (373 mi).
 The consumption is 15,3kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 154 minutes, while a more common scenario of 10-80% would take 45 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 45% resulting in an actual charge speed including time loss on 85kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 45%, resulting in an actual charge speed, including time loss on 85kW.
 Each charge session would take 26 minutes and 4 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 23kWh/100km, 1000km will take 9 hours and 59 minutes to drive.
 This trip will require four charge session(s) charging from 6% to 44%.
 The total time lost for charging will be 99 minutes.